-- (13) Transparency is a feature of the dispute resolution process.
-A concise record of key points and the agreed outcomes must be documented at all stages of the dispute resolution process. - (14) It is acknowledged that disputes could include disagreements about: - a. an element of an existing collaborative service teaching arrangement(such as the quality of the service teaching or sharing of funding); - b. details of proposed courses to be included in a new or revised program; - c. the restructuring of an existing program that includes service taught courses; and - d. the duplication of teaching expertise and courses across schools or the academic unit in which the expertise for a given discipline most appropriately belongs. - (15) In the event of a disagreement between the host school and the service teaching provider(s), the collaborative service teaching dispute resolution process outlined below must be followed. - a.
+(13) Transparency is a feature of the dispute resolution process.
+A concise record of key points and the agreed outcomes must be documented at all stages of the dispute resolution process.

+(14) It is acknowledged that disputes could include disagreements about:

+- a. an element of an existing collaborative service teaching arrangement (such as the quality of the service teaching or sharing of funding); - b. details of proposed courses to be included in a new or revised program; - c. the restructuring of an existing program that includes service taught courses; and - d. the duplication of teaching expertise and courses across schools or the academic unit in which the expertise for a given discipline most appropriately belongs.

+(15) In the event of a disagreement between the host school and the service teaching provider(s), the collaborative service teaching dispute resolution process outlined below must be followed.

+- a.
 In the first instance, the parties concerned must endeavour to resolve the issues informally through discussion.

-Where either the host school or the service teaching provider(s) are dissatisfied with some aspect of the collaborative service teaching arrangement, all parties concerned, in consultation with the relevant Associate Dean (Academic), will be responsible for determining mutually agreed arrangements and strategies for their achievement.

-- b.
-Where a dispute remains unresolved, the relevant Executive Deans must be notified in writing of the details under dispute, including a chronological account of the background circumstances.
-Formal discussions about the problem areas must be held between the parties concerned, the Associate Dean (Academic), the Heads of relevant schools or academic/research units, and the Executive Dean's. - c.
-Where the dispute is not resolved by the Executive Deans, the Provost in consultation with the Deputy Vice-Chancellor (Academic) will be the arbitrator and final decision-maker.
+Where either the host school or the service teaching provider(s) are dissatisfied with some aspect of the collaborative service teaching arrangement, all parties concerned, in consultation with the relevant Associate Dean (Academic), will be responsible for determining mutually agreed arrangements and strategies for their achievement. - b.
+Where a dispute remains unresolved, the relevant Executive Dean/s and Unit Lead (if applicable) must be notified in writing of the details under dispute, including a chronological account of the background circumstances.
+Formal discussions about the problem areas must be held between the parties concerned, the Associate Dean (Academic), the Heads of relevant schools or academic/research units, and the Executive Dean/Unit Lead. - c.
+Where the dispute is not resolved by the Executive Dean/s and Unit Lead (if applicable), the Provost in consultation with the Deputy Vice-Chancellor (Academic) will be the arbitrator and final decision-maker.